Tylenol Versus CBD - The Surprising Connection

 All the NSAIDs that inhibit COX2 can influence the cannabinoid system

 Basically, they block FAAH which itself, increases potential pain sensation.

 Okay...this is getting crazy.

-FAAH is an endocannabinoid!
+FAAH breaks down our two principle endocannabinoids!
 Guess what CBD does to it?

 CBD inhibits FAAH more potently than the (+)-enantiomer.

-All the Tylenols and Advils and even Celebrex's of the world may cause their effects via this one system.
+All the Tylenol and Advils and even Celebrex's of the world may cause their effects via this one system.

 Leave it to scientist to zoom in closer and closer:

 Acetaminophen Relieves Inflammatory Pain through CB1 Cannabinoid Receptors in the Rostral Ventromedial Medulla

 First, at your next dinner party, drop the old "Rostral Ventromedial Medulla" on them.